JBourton/Lumiere-Game/README.md

 All external assets are either:

 - Created by me
-- Generated using ChatGPT 5.1
+- Generated using ChatGPT 5.1 (pretty much all the artwork, as my focus was the actual gameplay loop)
-- Or free-to-use assets with attribution where relevant
+- Or free-to-use assets with attribution where relevant (like the background audio)

 Full details are provided in the accompanying report.